skylect-dev/Artemis-Ambilight-Smoothed/README.md

 --OR--

-1. Install Ambilight Smoothed - Plugin from the Artemis workshop
+1. Install Ambilight Smoothed from the Artemis workshop
 2. Install the Ambilight Smoothed - Profile from the Artemis Workshop

 ## Configuration